ispc/ispc/docs/ispc.rst

 Saturating Arithmetic
 ---------------------
-A saturation (no overflow possible) addition, substraction, multiplication and division of all integer types is provided by the ``ispc`` standard library.
+A saturation (no overflow possible) addition, substraction, multiplication and division of all integer types are provided by the ``ispc`` standard library.

 ::